offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

   `{bm-error} Did you mean to add _FC here?
 If not, wrap in !!/(datum planes?)/i`

-* `{bm} local coordinate system/(local coordinate system)_FC/i` `{bm} /(LCS)_FC/` - Datum geometry_FC that acts as a frame of reference, defining it's own origin and basis axes relative to the parent origin and basis axes.
+* `{bm} local coordinate system/(local coordinate systems?)_FC/i` `{bm} /(LCS)_FC/` - Datum geometry_FC that acts as a !!frame!! of reference, defining it's own origin and basis axes relative to the parent origin and basis axes.
 Many objects come with their own builtin !!local coordinate system!! (e.g., a prism may have its own !!local coordinate system!!, where the vertexes of the prism are defined in reference to that !!local coordinate system!!).
 Objects may also be attached to !!local coordinate system!! (or some other object with a builtin !!local coordinate system!!), such that their position and/or orientation are relative to the !!local coordinate system!! (see Attachment Mode property). `{ref} https://wiki.freecad.org/Part_CoordinateSystem` `{ref} https://www.youtube.com/watch?v=BxcHS0GLdKg`

   `{bm-error} Did you mean to add _FC here?
 If not, wrap in !!/(local coordinate system)/i` `{bm-error} Did you mean to add _FC here?
 If not, wrap in !!/(LCS)/`